kubernetes/enhancements/keps/sig-scheduling/20200116-coscheduling-plugin-based-on-scheduler-framework.md

 ### Extension points

 #### QueueSort
-In order to make the pods which belongs to the same `PodGroup` to be scheduled together as much as possible, implement a strategy in `QueueSort` phase.
+In order to ensure the pods which belong to the same `PodGroup` to be scheduled consecutively, we need to implement a customized `QueueSort` plugin to sort the Pods properly.

 **limition**: `QueueSort` is the core part of our design and only one `QueueSort` plugin is allowed in the scheduling framework.
 So our design only supports the case that `QueueSort` extension point isn't implemented in other plugins.